 When loading, ensure that the boxes, cartons and packages are loaded evenly and in a stable way so that they do not move or fall over in transit.
 As far as possible it is best to load packages so that they that are spread evenly across the load area so that the walls of the load compartment securely hold the packages, it maybe necessary to secure the packages in place using straps or a cargo net.

 When unloading, be aware that by removing boxes, cartons and packages you may leave the remaining goods in an unstable way.
 Before continuing a journey if necessary, restack the remaining cartons and packages and re-position they are stable.
 It may be necessary to secure the packages in place using straps or a cargo net.

 Vehicle and Cargo Supervision

-When carrying more than 50Kg NEC of smoke and pyrotechnics, vehicles shall always be supervised or alternatively may be parked, unsupervised, in a secure depot or secure factory premises.
+When carrying more than 50Kg NEC of 1.4S or 1.4G products, vehicles shall always be supervised or alternatively may be parked, unsupervised, in a secure depot or secure factory premises.

 If these facilities are not available, the vehicle, after having been properly secured, may be parked in

 an isolated position meeting the requirements of (a), (b) or (c) below: